tiprankstipranks

 Climate change and related natural disasters could negatively impact our business and financial results.

-We have sales or operations in more than 150 countries and our suppliers' manufacturing facilities are in multiple locations around the world.
+We have sales or operations in approximately 150 countries and our suppliers' manufacturing facilities are in many locations around the world.
 While we seek to mitigate our risks associated with climate events, we recognize that there are inherent climate-related risks regardless of where we conduct our businesses.
-Global climate change is expected to result in certain types of natural disasters occurring more frequently or with more intense effects.
-Any natural disaster, power outages or other climate events in such a location or the increased frequency of extreme weather could disrupt the production and distribution of our products in these locations.
+Global climate change is expected to result in certain types of natural disasters occurring more frequently or with increased intensity and such climate events could disrupt the production and distribution of our products.
 Current or future insurance arrangements may not provide protection for costs that may arise from such events, particularly if such events are catastrophic in nature or occur in combination.
-Accordingly, a natural disaster has the potential to disrupt our and our customers' businesses and may cause us to experience work stoppages, project delays, financial losses and additional costs to resume operations, including increased insurance costs or loss of cover, legal liability and reputational losses.
+Accordingly, a natural disaster impacting a significant manufacturing or distribution facility, besides potentially adversely impacting operations of key suppliers, has the potential to disrupt our and our customers' businesses and may cause us to experience work stoppages, project delays, financial losses and additional costs to resume operations, including increased insurance costs or loss of coverage, legal liability and reputational losses.
 Increasing natural disasters in connection with climate change could also impact our third-party vendors, service providers or other stakeholders, including disruptions in supply chains, information technology or other necessary services for our Company.

 Capital Markets - Risk 1